Royal Canoe Club: Royal Hasler

 As part of British Canoeing's Hasler Series, Royal host a race yearly as part of the London Region.
 Clubs from in and out of the region come to race the Thames in many different divisions.
 It is always held at the start of summer and the club sees all ages come in for a day with friends.

 Royal Sprint Regatta

 The Royal Sprint Regatta is held annually at a smaller scale than the other races.
 It is a chance for people to race at a regional level.
 Typically the club welcomes mainly juniors from nearby clubs but also sees adults racing.
 Distances can include 200m, 500m and 2 km.

 Junior life at the club

-Royal Canoe Club has a thriving junior section catering to ages 8 and up, with coaching from beginner to advanced levels, aiming to get children paddling and enjoying the sport.
+Royal Canoe Club has a junior section for children ages 8 and up, offering coaching from beginner to advanced levels, with a focus on getting them paddling and enjoying the sport.

 Recently, the club appointed Beata Fabinska as Head Coach to lead a structured junior program with groups named after famous kayakers to inspire athletes, including Ábrahám, Brabants, Carrington, and Dietze.

 Juniors at the club compete at regional, national, and international level events, with medals earned across all levels.